A Rural Capacity Map

 Most significantly, this Index relies on an imperfect, short snapshot of variables that can be quantified, but many components of community capacity are not easily measured.
 The resilience of people, the power of community cohesion, the depth and breadth of informal networks, and a community’s story are difficult to capture in a number.
 Capacity is also a dynamic state and can change.

 Despite these limitations, the Rural Capacity Index can help identify places where more focus is needed and deeper research can be pursued.
-This Index is in its first phase and future iterations are planned.
-If you would like to provide feedback or have suggestions for improvement of the Rural Capacity Index, please contact us.
+Headwaters Economics is continually refining the Rural Capacity Map.
+If you would like to provide feedback or have suggestions for improvement, please contact us.

 Data Sources and Methods